Al-Attar Mosque

-The Al-Attar Mosque (مسجد العطار) is a congregational mosque (jāmiʿ) in the Old City of Tripoli, Lebanon built around 1350 A.D during the Mamluk Era.
-The mosque is widely noted for its unusual layout, its interior bears no resemblance to any other known mosque types, and for its square-shaped minaret, an integral part of the skyline of Tripoli and the tallest Mamluk Era minaret in the city.
-Today it is the site of ongoing archaeological excavations, while still functioning as an active place of worship for the Sunni Muslim population and as a tourist destination.
+The Al-Attar Mosque (مسجد العطار) is a Sunni Islam congregational mosque (jāmiʿ), located at Bab al-Hadeed, in the Old City of Tripoli, in the Northern Governorate of Lebanon.
+The mosque was built in 1350 C.E. during the Mamluk period.

+The mosque is widely noted for its unusual layout, its interior bears no resemblance to any other known mosque types, and for its square-shaped minaret, an integral part of the skyline of Tripoli and the tallest Mamluk minaret in the city.
+As of 2022, the site was subject to ongoing archaeological excavations, while still functioning as an active place of worship for the Sunni Muslim population and as a tourist destination.

 History

-The history of Al-Attar Mosque is contested, but it is largely believed that the mosque was formerly the place of a Crusader church, an assertion first made by a scholar named Abd al-Ghani al-Nabulsi in his travelogue Al-Rihlah al-Tarabulusiyah.
+The history of Al-Attar Mosque is contested, however it is largely believed that the mosque was formerly the place of a Crusader church, an assertion first made by a scholar named Abd al-Ghani al-Nabulsi in his travelogue Al-Rihlah al-Tarabulusiyah.
 The exact nature of transformation from church to mosque is theorized in multiple capacities.
 One hypothesis states that the mosque was built on the ruins of a destroyed church, while another believes that a surviving Crusader church structure was merely converted to a mosque, yet another hypothesis believes the structure was never a church at all and began its life at a mosque.
 Regardless of its potential church history, the story of the structure as a mosque began in the 14th century.
-An inscription within the mosque dates its creation as 1350 AD.
-The mosque's foundation is believed to have been through an endowment (a waqf khayri) by a wealthy perfume merchant tied to the name “al-Attar.”
+An inscription within the mosque dates its creation as 1350 CE The mosque's foundation is believed to have been through an endowment (a waqf khayri) by a wealthy perfume merchant tied to the name “al-Attar.”
 Though the mosque is often called the Perfumers Mosque, it was not associated with the corporation of perfumers.
 The founder is also thought to be a non-Mamluck, making Al-Attar the first non-Mamluck mosque in Tripoli.
 The mosque went through multiple alterations and renovations after its foundational date and it was the first mosque in Lebanon to undergo scientific excavations.